fair-workflows/nanopub/docs/searching/searching.md

 # Searching the nanopub server
 The `NanopubClient` provides methods for searching the nanopub server.
-It provides an (uncomplete) mapping to the [nanopub server grlc endpoint](http://grlc.nanopubs.lod.labs.vu.nl/api/local/local).
+It provides an (incomplete) mapping to the [nanopub server grlc endpoint](http://grlc.nanopubs.lod.labs.vu.nl/api/local/local).

 ## Text search
 Search for all nanopublications containing some text using `NanopubClient.find_nanopubs_with_text()`